themeum/tutor/readme.txt

 Fix: Deleting a student was deleting their user account too
 Fix: Bulk Actions was not working in the courses, instructors, students' page
 Fix: A student was being enrolled in the same course multiple times
-Fix: The Tutor Free Download link was wrong when only Tutor Pro was active,
+Fix: The Tutor Free Download link was wrong when only Tutor Pro was active
 Fix: Lesson Page container was being narrow on some Screens
 Fix: WP Editor was not working while creating a lesson
 Fix: Admin and Instructor were not being able to access their course content